 Care after radiation therapy

-For a short time after your treatment, you will need to continue some of the special care used during your treatment.
-For instance, if you have skin problems after your treatment ends, be gentle with the skin in the treatment area until all signs of irritation are gone.
+For a short time after your treatment, you will need to continue some of the special care used during treatment.
+For instance, if you still have skin problems after your treatment ends, be gentle with the skin in the treatment area until all signs of irritation are gone.
 You also may need extra rest while your healthy tissues are rebuilding and healing.
 You may need to limit your activities to save energy and not try to go back to a full schedule right away.

 Pain after therapy